atick-faisal/label-studio/docs/source/guide/api.md

 ---

-You can use the Label Studio API to import data for labeling, export annotations, set up machine learning with Label Studio, and sync tasks with cloud storage.
+You can use the Annotation Hub API to import data for labeling, export annotations, set up machine learning with Annotation Hub, and sync tasks with cloud storage.

 See the [API reference documentation](https://api.labelstud.io/api-reference/introduction/getting-started) for further guidance and interactive examples.
-If you want to write Python scripts using the API, use the [Label Studio Python SDK](sdk.html).
+If you want to write Python scripts using the API, use the [Annotation Hub Python SDK](sdk.html).

 !!! info Tip
-    For additional guidance on using our API, see [5 Tips and Tricks for Label Studio’s API and SDK](https://labelstud.io/blog/5-tips-and-tricks-for-label-studio-s-api-and-sdk/).
+    For additional guidance on using our API, see [5 Tips and Tricks for Annotation Hub’s API and SDK](https://labelstud.io/blog/5-tips-and-tricks-for-label-studio-s-api-and-sdk/).

 <div class="enterprise-only">

 <p>
-The Label Studio Enterprise API shares many endpoints with the Label Studio Community Edition API, but includes extra payload options and additional endpoints specific to Enterprise features.
-Access the full Label Studio Enterprise API reference documentation by doing the following:</p>
+The Annotation Hub Enterprise API shares many endpoints with the Annotation Hub Community Edition API, but includes extra payload options and additional endpoints specific to Enterprise features.
+Access the full Annotation Hub Enterprise API reference documentation by doing the following:</p>
 <ol>
-<li>Log in to Label Studio Enterprise</li>
+<li>Log in to Annotation Hub Enterprise</li>
 <li>Open the menu and click <b>API</b></li>
 </ol>